amcneil36/amcneil36.github.io/blogs/how-to-prepare-for-and-give-presentations.md

 If the technology starts messing up in the middle of the presentation, do an ice breaker while the technology person is fixing the technology.
 Ask people where they came from or if they have any questions so far.
 If it has been a few minutes and the technology still hasn't been fixed, you can communicate that you will give the presentation without the slides.

 At the end of the presentation is the Q&A session.
-This is something many people are uncomfortable about because they are concerned that someone might ask a question that they don't know the answer to.
+This is something many presenters are uncomfortable about because they are concerned that someone might ask a question that they don't know how to answer.
+This is understandable.
+This is part of the reason why I recommended to ask people ahead of time what they want to get out of the presentation.
+Those are always potential Q&A questions so you should be preparing for those ahead of time.
+For anything else, there might be a question you are less prepared for.

 		○ If you don't know the answer to a question someone asks, you can ask the crowd.
 If someone asks a really complicated question, you can tell them to see you afterwards slowly build confidence up through presenting in front of larger people